Are you a victim of Sexual Harassment in the Workplace?

 - If asking the perpetrator to stop does not work, then in the first instance speak to your Line Manager to try and informally resolve the situation.
 If your Line Manager is involved, then elevate to the next available Manager.
 It may also be wise at this early opportunity to contact your trade union, your HR department, any internal wellbeing or counselling services, ACAS, the Citizens Advice Bureau or the Human Rights Commission for support in getting the situation resolved and the harassment stopped.

 - If the formal approach does not work, you may seek redress in the Employment Tribunal by submitting a claim under the Equality Act 2010 for sexual harassment and / or victimisation.
-Please remember that internal policies or procedures may take some time to conclude, but a claim for sexual harassment or victimisation must be submitted to the Employment Tribunal no later than 3 months less 1 day from the date of the actual act complained of.
+Please remember that internal policies or procedures may take some time to conclude, but for a claim for sexual harassment or victimisation you must start the litigation process no later than 3 months less 1 day from the date of the actual act complained of.
 Ensure you take appropriate legal advice so your limitation date is not missed.

 Over the last 10 years I have assisted numerous clients suffering from sexual harassment at work.
 What I find alarmingly common is that clients fear they will not be believed.
 This is what makes carefully thought out and detailed submissions so important to a positive outcome.
-If you believe you have or are being subjected to sexual harassment, please do not hesitate to call me on 01522 568410 or 01522 539501, email sophie.goodwill@lincslaw.co.uk or visit our website at lincslaw.co.uk.
+If you believe you have or are being subjected to sexual harassment, please do not hesitate to call me on 01522 440512 or email ContactUs@lincslaw.com for a free initial consultation.
+For more information about Employment Tribunal claims, please visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/

 Sophie Goodwill